 Bruno Mars – Hooks with no substance.
 Beats with no soul.
 He does it all, but it all seems plastic.
 Catchy as heck, though, and he’s attractive to teens, tweens, and their moms.
 That may not be always a good thing.

 Meek Mill – He’s selling (or streaming) a lot of product, and has released a lot of mix tapes and EPs besides his albums since 2008, but that volume has diluted his work I feel.
 That product may be due to his legal issues, which have been going on with the same judge since 2008.
-He’s yet to release a top-to-bottom classic, but it may happen soon,as the 2018 EP was an improvement.
+I’m giving his 2017 record a chance to prove me wrong.

 Shawn Mendes – He seems like a nice, Canadian boy.
 He needs to move beyond that and write more diverse songs that don’t feel like they’re from a song factory.
 Also, add some grit, or maybe a smidge of testosterone.